neuroprismlab/_MUA_Pipeline/README.md

 ### 5.3 Implementing CPM (Shen et al., 2017)
 CPM uses binary weights, p-value-based feature selection, and splits features into positive and negative networks.
-A final linear regression maps the two network scores to the behavioral outcome.
+A final linear regression maps the network score to the behavioral outcome.

 ```python
 import numpy as np